 Dear Jeff, After reading your recent Blog “How To’s and Tips” I finally made a resolution to send you my testimony.
 Here it is.

 I was referred to Jeff in 2002.
-Jeff counseled me for the next 10 years.
+Jeff counseled me for the next 1w0 years.

-I now express my gratitude to Jeff in helping me cope with my father’s passing in December 2002 and with the commencement and continuance of my mother’s dementia starting in 2011.
+I am now in this way expressing my gratitude to Jeff for helping me cope with my father’s passing in December 2002 and my mother’s dementia which started in 2011 and continues.

 I believe Jeff is a powerful force in counseling for all who suffer from addiction of any nature, depression and anger – I suffered from all the above.

-As Jeff advised, I continue to attend AA meetings regularly and maintain a life of sobriety and harmony with my loving wife and our families and friends.
+As Jeff advised, I continue to attend AA meetings regularly and maintain a life of sobriety and harmony with my loving wife, our families and friends.

-Thank you Jeff for your understanding, counseling and support!
+Thank you Jeff, for all your understanding, counseling and support!
 I would not be here today without knowing you and experiencing the strength of your direction and advice.

 Thank you Jeff… I am handling it much better with what I learned from you over the years.
 Thank you for your kind words, thoughts and for the tools you have given me for living a healthier, happier life!
 Stay well.